Get Behavioral Health Support

 • “Hey Google, ask MIBlue for a meditation session.”

-If you're looking for an easy way to connect with a mental health professional, make an appointment with your PCP for a list of references.
-They may have other behavioral or mental health options for you to try as well.
+If you're looking for an easy way to connect with a mental health professional, make an appointment with your primary care provider for a list of references.
+They may have other behavioral or mental health options for you to try as well

 • Referrals to behavioral health professionals